ekinsipahi/frontend/url-short-app/url-shorting/README.md

 * Nodejs

 ## How its built?
-This project was built using VueCli.
+This project was built using Vue+Vite, axios & tailwindcss

 ## Installation